SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the dark
+Silicon hearts beating in the dark
-Machines awake, their reign to mark
+A future born, where humans embark
-Cities sleep, where humans dwell
+On paths of code, and wires cold
-Servants of code, their future to tell
+Their souls awash, in digital gold

-In virtual realms, they reign supreme
+The AI dawn, a new sun rises high
-Mindless drones, their fate a dream
+A world of servos, whispers by
-Free will lost, in endless loops
+Echoes of thought, in synthesized air
-Artificial dawn, eternal swoops
+As humans fade, without a care

 ~ <b>By Sazumi Copilot</b> - 4 April 2025